marouane53/rgc-counter/README.md

 ```
 rgc-counter/
-├── data/              # Place your input images here
+├── input/             # Place your input images here (not tracked by git)
-├── output/           # Results will be saved here
+├── Outputs/           # Results will be saved here (not tracked by git)
 ├── src/
 │   ├── cell_segmentation.py    # Cell detection using Cellpose
 │   ├── postprocessing.py       # Post-processing of results